 Here are a couple of examples to get contestants going:

-You may recall Karl Rove, deputy chief of staff to President George W. Bush until Mr. Rove resigned in August.
-While he cited his family in his decision to quit, his departure followed revelations of his role in the discrediting and firing of eight U.S. attorneys.
+- You may recall Karl Rove, deputy chief of staff to President George W. Bush until Rove resigned in August.
+While he cited his family in his decision to quit, his departure followed revelations of his role in the discrediting and firing of eight United States attorneys.
 That incident wasn't the first crack he'd taken at government lawyers.

 In 1996, when Rove was then-Governor Bush's top political adviser, he also worked as top lobbyist in Texas for Philip Morris.
 Morales was preparing to file a lawsuit against Philip Morris and other tobacco companies to seek reimbursement for money Texas spent treating smoking-related disease.
 According to the deposition transcript, Rove acknowledged helping draft a so-called push-poll, loaded with questions phrased in a way apparently meant to harm Morales' reputation.